How Cofense Achieved 100% Adoption and Found Contract Bliss

 Today, Cofense has adopted contract management across the board.
 Teams from Sales to Procurement rely on Ironclad to fast track over 1300 contracts a year.
 For Heather, the contract process has gone from the biggest challenge at work to one of the aspects she enjoys the most.

 How did this happen?
 We sat down with Heather to get the full story.
-She shared with us insights into how different contract lifecycle management systems varied, the features most important to busy legal teams, and how Cofense achieved 100% adoption of contract management technology.
+She shared with us insights into how different CLM solutions vary, the features most important to busy legal teams, and how Cofense achieved 100% adoption of contract management technology with Ironclad.